jekyll/jekyll/docs/_docs/deployment/third-party.md

 ## Layer0

 [Layer0](https://www.layer0.co) is an all-in-one platform to develop, deploy, preview, experiment on, monitor, and run your headless frontend.
 It is focused on large, dynamic websites and best-in-class performance through EdgeJS (a JavaScript-based Content Delivery Network), predictive prefetching, and performance monitoring.
 Layer0 offers a free tier.
 Get started in just a few minutes by following [Layer0's guide to deploying Jekyll](https://docs.layer0.co/guides/jekyll).

+## Kinsta Application Hosting
+[Kinsta Application Hosting](https://kinsta.com/application-hosting) is a Cloud Platform designed to help your company and dev teams ship web projects faster and more efficiently.
+You can host your apps, databases, and sites all in one place.
+Easily connect with GitHub and automate deployments and get 24/7 support for all your favorite languages and frameworks.

+Read [this guide](https://kinsta.com/docs/jekyll-static-site-example/) to learn how to deploy Jekyll site on Kinsta.